ADITYA-KHADE/Profile-maps-management/README.md

-# Product List Application
+# Profile Map Management system

 ## Overview

-The **Product List Application** is a full-stack solution designed to efficiently manage and display a catalog of products.
-It offers features for creating, viewing, updating, and deleting product entries.
-The application is built with user-friendliness, scalability, and visual appeal in mind, featuring a modern and intuitive UI.
+The **Profile Map Management system** is a full-stack solution designed to efficiently manage and allows users to view a list of profiles and interactively explore the addresses of each profile on a map.
+The application aims to provide an intuitive and user-friendly way to navigate through profiles and visualise the geographic locations associated with each individual.

 ### Key Components:
 - **Frontend**: Developed using React and Material UI (MUI) to provide a responsive and interactive user interface.